pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * Copy css using makeSite (not update-docs.sh)
   * Publish site using [sbt-site](https://www.scala-sbt.org/sbt-site/publishing.html) and sbt-s3
   * Figure out better way to reference images

+* Fix axle-awt warnings during test
+* Fix "NSWindow drag regions should only be invalidated on the Main Thread!
+This will throw an exception in the future." warning during axle-jogl test
 * Release and publish site

 ## 0.5.1 (Summer 2020)